Get Ready to Start Your Job Search via Social Media

 Job seekers of earlier generations had one main tool at their disposal: the résumé.
 But thanks to the hundreds of social media sites out there, you have access to a lot more tools that can aid you in your job search — if you don’t become distracted.

-If you’ve ever spent hours on Facebook by accident, checking out the social aspect of social media, then you know just how easy it is to forget all about why you got online in the first place.
-Fortunately, you can keep yourself from becoming distracted (and take full advantage of social media sites) by doing a little prep work before you begin your job search.
+If you’ve ever spent hours on Facebook by accident, checking out what your friends are up to, then you know just how easy it is to forget all about why you got online in the first place.
+Fortunately, you can keep yourself from becoming distracted (and, therefore, make progress toward finding a job) by doing a little prep work before you begin your job search.

 It also helps to have some ideas for how you’re going to manage your time.
 One way to go about that is by looking at your job search as a job in itself.
 Define the hours of the day you plan to work on finding a job and figure out how much time you’re going to spend on certain tasks, such as profile writing, researching, or reaching out.